CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#sock_shutdown" name="sock_shutdown"></a>`__wasi_sock_shutdown()`

-Shuts down socket send and receive channels.
+Shut down socket send and receive channels.

+Note: This is similar to `shutdown` in POSIX.

 Inputs:

 - <a href="#sock_shutdown.sock" name="sock_shutdown.sock"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>sock</strong></code>

-    The socket that needs its channels shut down.
+    The socket on which to shutdown channels.

 - <a href="#sock_shutdown.how" name="sock_shutdown.how"></a><code>[\_\_wasi\_sdflags\_t](#sdflags) <strong>how</strong></code>

-    Which channels on the socket need to be shut down.
+    Which channels on the socket to shut down.

 ## Types